-German procurement law implements the EU procurement definitions of contracting authorities and contracting entities, including in particular the common contracting authorities (i.e., federal, state, regional and municipal authorities and their respective special funds) and the bodies governed by public law (i.e., public and private legal entities established for the specific purpose of meeting needs in the general interest, not having an industrial or commercial character, either publicly financed or majority controlled by the common contracting authorities, as well as their respective associations).10 For example, the CJEU confirmed qualification of statutory health insurances and public broadcasting corporations as contracting authorities.
-Further, public and private entities qualify as contracting authority for certain projects that are more than 50 per cent state-funded.11
+German procurement law implements the EU procurement definitions of contracting authorities and contracting entities, including in particular the common contracting authorities (i.e., federal, state, regional and municipal authorities and their respective special funds) and the bodies governed by public law (i.e., public and private legal entities established for the specific purpose of meeting needs in the general interest, not having an industrial or commercial character, either publicly financed or majority-controlled by the common contracting authorities, as well as their respective associations).9 For example, the CJEU confirmed that statutory health insurance schemes and public broadcasting corporations qualify as contracting authorities.
+Further, public and private entities qualify as contracting authorities for certain projects that are more than 50 per cent state-funded.10

-Contracting entities in the utilities sector comprise all contracting authorities as well as any persons or companies that have a specific activity in the water, energy and transport sector, and either operate on the basis of special or exclusive rights granted by a competent authority or over which contracting authorities may exercise directly or indirectly a dominant influence by virtue of their ownership, their financial participation, or the rules that govern it.12 Unlike the 2014 Utilities Contracts Directive, postal services are not covered by the German Utilities regime.
-Production and wholesale of electricity from conventional sources, retail supply of electricity and gas13 and, to a certain extent, exploration and extraction of petroleum, gas and coal14 have been exempt based on their exposure to competition.
+Contracting entities in the utilities sector comprise all contracting authorities, as well as any persons or companies that have a specific activity in the water, energy and transport sector, and either operate on the basis of special or exclusive rights granted by a competent authority or over which contracting authorities may exercise directly or indirectly a dominant influence by virtue of their ownership, their financial participation or the rules that govern them.11 Unlike the 2014 Utilities Contracts Directive, postal services are not covered by the German utilities regime.
+Production and wholesale of electricity from conventional sources, retail supply of electricity and gas12 and, to a certain extent, exploration and extraction of petroleum, gas and coal13 have been exempt based on their exposure to competition.

 ii Regulated contracts

 Generally, public contracts on services or supply of goods (VgV) and works (VOB/A) as well as concessions (KonzVgV) are subject to public procurement requirements, each with specific provisions for utilities (SektVO) and defence and security (VSVgV).
-The VSVgV – with most recent changes in 2020 (see Section X) – covers contracts on the supply of military equipment or equipment awarded under a classified contract as well as other supplies, works and services directly connected to such equipment, and works and services specifically for military purposes or works and services awarded under a classified contract.
+The VSVgV – with most recent changes in 2020 (see Section II) – covers contracts on the supply of military equipment or equipment awarded under a classified contract, as well as other supplies, works and services directly connected to such equipment, and works and services specifically for military purposes or works and services awarded under a classified contract.
 The definition of works and service concessions of the 2014 Concession Contracts Directive has been exactly transposed into the KonzVgV.
-For public passenger transport services by rail and road, see Section I on the application of the Regulation (EC) 1370/2007.

-Certain social, health, legal and other services are subject only to less restrictive public procurement requirements.15
+Certain social, health, legal and other services are subject to less restrictive public procurement requirements.14

-The GWB – in accordance with the 2014 Procurement Directives – exempts certain contract matters from public procurement requirements16 (e.g., the acquisition and lease of real estate, a necessity for the protection of the essential interests of the security of the Federal Republic of Germany within the meaning of Article 346 TFEU (see Section X), and certain financial instruments).
-Exempted contracts may still be subject to the procurement principles derived from the TFEU and federal or state budgetary laws.
-The CJEU has decided that the scope of the exemption for emergency services is not fully in accordance with EU law.17
+The GWB, in accordance with the 2014 Procurement Directives, exempts certain contract matters from public procurement requirements15 (e.g., the acquisition and lease of real estate, the necessity to protect essential security interests of the Federal Republic of Germany within the meaning of Article 346 TFEU (see Section II), and certain financial instruments).
+However, exempted contracts may still be subject to the procurement principles derived from the TFEU and federal or state budgetary laws.
+The CJEU has decided that the scope of the exemption for emergency services in Germany is not fully in accordance with EU law.16 The Federal Constitutional Court rejected a constitutional complaint on procedural grounds as the complainant should first have sought a remedy from the procurement review bodies.17

 Special contractual forms